1905–06 Dumbarton F.C. season: December

-Dumbarton’s winning streak stretched back to September when their last loss was at home against Dykehead.
+Dumbarton's winning streak stretched back to September when their last loss was at home against Dykehead.
 So on 2 December the Sons were looking for revenge when they visited Shotts to play the Dykehead team in the return fixture.
-As it was following a close match the home side took the spoils in a 3-2 win.
+As it was following a close match the home side took the spoils in a 3–2 win.

-The following Saturday Dumbarton were to have played Bathgate in a league fixture but due to a clash of cup commitments, the Sons instead played a friendly against King’s Park at Boghead.
-On the day Dumbarton had no difficulty in getting back to winning ways and comfortably brushed aside the Stirlingshire men 5-1.
+The following Saturday Dumbarton were to have played Bathgate in a league fixture but due to a clash of cup commitments, the Sons instead played a friendly against King's Park at Boghead.
+On the day Dumbarton had no difficulty in getting back to winning ways and comfortably brushed aside the Stirlingshire men 5–1.

 On 16 December Dumbarton travelled to Ochilview Park to visit the league leaders Stenhousemuir.
 A few weeks previously the Sons had dispatched the Warriors by 4-0 but even with their strongest team available the task was a challenging one.
 In the game Dumbarton began furiously and had two goals disallowed for offside before Lockhart scored.
-However before the interval Stenhousemuir equalised.
-In the second half the match swung to and fro but in the end the Sons ran out 4-3 winners – thus ending Stenhousemuir’s unbeaten home record.
+However, before the interval Stenhousemuir equalised.
+In the second half the match swung to and fro but in the end the Sons ran out 4–3 winners – thus ending Stenhousemuir's unbeaten home record.

 Following the recent postponement, Dumbarton welcomed Bathgate to Boghead in the league on 23 December.
-Dumbarton brought in Dumbarton Corinthian Tom Kelso at right back in place of Mitchell but as it happened the defence were rarely troubled in an easy 4-0 win.
+Dumbarton brought in Dumbarton Corinthian Tom Kelso at right back in place of Mitchell but as it happened the defence were rarely troubled in an easy 4–0 win.

-A week later Dumbarton were again at home, this time to Queens Park Strollers.
+A week later, Dumbarton were again at home, this time to Queens Park Strollers.
 While the Combination League had for some time welcomed the second XIs of a number of ‘big’ league sides, the only one left was the second team of the Hampden Park amateurs.
-In an exciting game in front of a large crowd the Sons had a single goal victory, a victory which could have been much greater but for the excellent display of the Queens Park keeper.
+In a game in front of a crowd, the Sons had a goal victory, a victory for the display of the Queens Park keeper.

 So as 1905 ended Dumbarton were still in second place with 19 points from 13 games.
 (During the month Thornliebank had been expelled from the league and all their results expunged including the win gained by Dumbarton in October.)